tgen/banovichlab/ILD_eQTL/README.md

-This directory contains custom scripts process and analyze the data published in Natri, Del Azodi, et al. 2023.
+This directory contains custom scripts to process and analyze the data published in Natri, Del Azodi, et al. 2023.

 ## Cell type-specific and disease-associated eQTL in the human lung